 - Automatic monitoring and tracking of copyright material on WEB.
-(For example, a robot searches the Web for marked material and thereby identifies potential illegal issues.) - Automatic audit of radio transmissions: (A robot can "listen" to a radio station and look for marks, which indicate that a particular piece of music, or advertisement, has been broadcast.) - Data augmentation to add information for the benefit of the public. - Fingerprinting applications (in order to distinguish distributed data)
+(For example, a robot searches the Web for watermarked material and thereby identifies potential illegal uses of it.) - Automatic audit of radio transmissions: (A robot can "listen" to a radio station and look for marks, which indicate that a particular piece of music, or advertisement, has been broadcast.) - Data augmentation to add information that increases the value of the carrier for example information in röntgen pictures. - Fingerprinting applications (in order to distinguish distributed data)